aquasecurity/trivy/docs/community/contribute/checks/overview.md

 ## Adding a new provider

 Every check references a provider.
-The list of providers are found in the [defsec](https://github.com/aquasecurity/defsec) repository.
+The list of providers are found in the [trivy](https://github.com/aquasecurity/trivy/tree/main/pkg/iac/providers) repository.

 Before writing a new check, you need to verify if the provider your check targets is supported by Trivy.
 If it's not, you'll need to add support for it.
-In case the provider that you want to target exists, you need to check whether the service your policy will target is supported.
+Additionally, if the provider that you want to target exists, you need to check whether the service your policy will target is supported.

 ### Add Support for a New Cloud Provider